Ultimate Slow Cooker Beef Curry With Potatoes

 - 1 can of coconut milk (preferably sulfite-free coconut milk)

 - Assorted seasoning and spices, in addition to the curry powder.
 These seasonings should include salt and black pepper, garlic, paprika, oregano and crushed red pepper.

-- Remove all of the plastic packaging for the tray of raw beef that you purchased at the supermarket, smaller grocery store of butcher shop.
+- Remove all of the plastic packaging around the raw beef that you purchased at the supermarket, smaller grocery store or butcher shop.
 Discard all of the plastic packaging and place the raw beef into a bowl, rinse the raw beef meat this water and drain the water out of the bowl.

 - Wash hands well with antibacterial soap and water.
 Pat hands dry with paper towels and take selected seasonings from your kitchen cupboard, pantry or counter top to sprinkle them on to the raw beef meat.
 Sprinkle at least 2 tablespoons of curry powder on the beef meat as well as 1 tablespoon each of the salt, black pepper, garlic, paprika, oregano and crushed red pepper.
 (This very well seasoned beef is going to turn out to be very flavorful when it is fully cooked)

 - Take a large spoon to scoop the seasoned raw beef from the bowl into your crockpot or slow cooker.
 After all of the raw beef has been placed into the slow cooker, then affix the cover of the slow cooker on to it and plug the slow cooker in.
 Turn the slow cooker on high and then you can proceed to the next step while the raw beef starts to cook.

 - With antibacterial dish soap and hot water, wash the bowl that had contained the seasoned raw beef very well, perhaps letting it soak in the soapy water a bit first before rinsing it out.